azahin/oneBitPenguin/DesignDocument.md

 - [Music Inspiration](https://www.youtube.com/watch?v=27IbVbzUjKs)
   - Chiptune to further go along with the 1 bit aesthetic
   - DNB for the high energy feels

+## Gameplay

+### Mechanics

+Racing game type mechanics

+- WASD & Left Stick to face a direction
+- Mouse & Right Stick to move camera
+- Left Click & RB to accelerate
+- Right Stick & LB to brake

+### Dynamics

+Everything is slippery

+- Slow acceleration
+- Easy to drift
+- Able to get to high speeds

+### Aesthetics

+I want players to feel the speed

+- Feeling of skill expression in controlling speed
+- Feeling of light hearted fun

+## Art

+## Music

+## Narrative